thegreenwebfoundation/carbon-txt-validator/docs/installation.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

+There are other supported ways to install `uv` documented on Astral's installtion page for the project.

 You can also install `just` with a similar one-liner.

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://just.systems/install.sh | bash -s -- --to DEST
 ```

-However, depending on your system there may be an option that integrates better with your setup - [please see the installation docs for more](https://github.com/casey/just?tab=readme-ov-file#installation).
+However, depending on your system, there may be an option that integrates `just` better with your setup - [please see the installation docs for more](https://github.com/casey/just?tab=readme-ov-file#installation).

 ### Developing with just